 Busy night?
 Need supper on the table in 30 minutes or less?
-This 30 Minute Chicken Tacos for the Instant Pot recipe is just what you want for Cinco de Mayo night (or any night, really).
+This 30 Minute Chicken Tacos for the Instant Pot recipe is just what you want for Taco Tuesday, Cinco de Mayo night (or any night, really).
 This easy shredded chicken tacos filling is naturally low in fat and carbs, making it a very versatile choice for the discerning Trim Healthy Mama.

 Just 4 simple ingredients, that’s all you need!